Sex Therapy for LGBTQIA+ Clients

-We provide sex therapy, marriage counseling, relationship therapy, and individual therapy to LGBTQIA+ clients in Camp Hill, Mechanicsburg, Harrisburg, Hershey, and the East/West Shore.
+We provide sex therapy, relationship therapy, and individual therapy to LGBTQIA+ clients in Camp Hill, Mechanicsburg, Harrisburg, Hershey, and the East/West Shore.
 Our therapeutic approach is supportive, collaborative, and integrative.
 We work to tailor treatment approaches to the needs of our clients and to collaborate on identifying goals.
-Our goal is to help clients gain insight, improve communication, rekindle intimacy, and strengthen coping skills.
+We strive to help clients gain insight, improve communication, rekindle intimacy, and strengthen coping skills.
 Our clients appreciate our warm and accepting style.

 Our Sex Therapy & Counseling Services Focus On: